bdwilson/cloudflared-docker/README.md

 A docker container for running [Cloudflare's Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/) to proxy a service.

-This install is for tunneling multiple endpoints specified in a config.yml file.
-To find a guide on this, please [see this guide](https://omar2cloud.github.io/cloudflare/cloudflared/cloudflare/).
+This install is for tunneling multiple endpoints for a single domain specified in a single config.yml file.
+To find a more robust guide on doing this, please [see this guide](https://omar2cloud.github.io/cloudflare/cloudflared/cloudflare/).

 * `./build.sh` will build your image.

-For my usecase, I store containers in /var/docker/<i>container</i> and data files in /var/docker/<i>container</i>/data.
-You will need to update your dirs accordingly for all the commands below.
+For my usecase, I store containers in /var/docker/<i>container</i> and data files in /var/docker/<i>container</i>/data. <b> You will need to update your dirs accordingly for all the commands below.</b>

 * `docker run --rm -v /var/docker/cloudflared/data:/etc/cloudflared -v /var/docker/cloudflared/data:/root/.cloudflared cloudflared login`

-You'll login using the URL presented and authorize one of your cloudflare domains for use with the tunnel - if you wish to use multiple domains, you'll need multiple cloudflared setups as it appears the login mappings & config files are per-domain.
+You'll login using the URL presented and authorize one of your cloudflare domains for use with the tunnel - if you wish to use multiple domains, you'll need to run multiple cloudflared containers as it appears the login mappings & config files are per-domain.
 For a [guide on this](https://omar2cloud.github.io/cloudflare/cloudflared/cloudflare/).
 Successful login will store your certs.pem in /var/docker/cloudflared/data

 * `docker run --rm -v /var/docker/cloudflared/data:/etc/cloudflared -v /var/docker/cloudflared/data:/root/.cloudflared cloudflared create mytunnel`